yztang4/HaP/depthestimation/readme.md

 Then, you should follow their instructions to prepare the environment and train the model.

+Refer to [kornia](https://kornia.readthedocs.io/en/latest/geometry.depth.html) for converting the depth map to point cloud.

 **At this stage, you should finally obtain image and partial point cloud pairs, such as 1.png and 1.ply.
 An example folder containing a pair is provided in the SMPL rectification directory.**